birc-stormtroopers/avoiding-recursion/C/README.md

 I hope you agree that it isn't frightfully more complicated than the explicit stack version.
 It is a little more complicated since we have had to move the two `case`-statements from the `switch` into separate functions, and therein lies both the pro and con of using this technique.

 If you have something as simple as an in-order tree traversal, then an explicit stack is easy to manage, and it just gets more complicated if you split some of the code's logic into separate functions.
-However, in more complicated applications, where you may have interleaved computations that call each other--an approximate pattern matching where one recursion explores different patterns and another explores an index structure comes to mind for those who've taken GSA--a bit `switch`-statement also becomes unmanageable.
+However, in more complicated applications, where you may have interleaved computations that call each other--an approximate pattern matching where one recursion explores different patterns and another explores an index structure comes to mind for those who've taken GSA--a big `switch`-statement also becomes unmanageable.
 There, it is sometimes easier to keep the different logically connected parts of the traversal together and not mixed in a `switch`, and if you do that with thunks you can still interleave them the way we just saw.